 The spouse and/or unmarried, minor children of F-1 holders are eligible to come to the United States on an F-2 Visa.
 People in F-2 status may remain in the U.S. as long as the principle F-1 student maintains valid status.
 People in F-2 status are not eligible to engage in a course of study or work in the U.S.

 Maintaining your F-1 non-immigrant status is your responsibility.
 International Student Services is here to assist you in that goal.
-Please refer to the list below for a reminder of your obligations to maintain your F-1 status.

 • Maintain full time enrollment